Elizovo Airport

 Elizovo Airport (Аэропорт Елизово) (IATA: PKC, ICAO: UHPP), also known as Yelizovo Airport or Petropavlovsk-Kamchatsky Airport, is located in the Russian Far East city of Petropavlovsk-Kamchatsky, Kamchatka Krai.
 Its main runway is 3400. m long.

+One of the first mentions of the Elizovo airfield dates back to 1942.

+In accordance with international agreements (with Japan), Soviet Russia did not have the right to maintain military aircraft in Kamchatka.
+Until the end of World War II, military aviation in Kamchatka was represented by the 71st mixed aviation regiment of the 1st OKA Far Eastern Fleet and the 2nd separate naval bomber aviation regiment of the NKVD Border Troops.
+There was essentially no airfield network; a hydroairfield built on Lake Khalaktyrskoye was used.

+On May 4, 1942, the formation of the 128th Mixed Aviation Division began at the Elizovo airfield on the basis of the 71st separate mixed aviation regiment of the 1st OKA Far Eastern Fleet.

 Military operating unit

 The base is home to the 175th Independent Shipborne Anti-submarine Helicopter Squadron, 317th Independent Composite Antisubmarine Aviation Regiment, Independent Unmanned Aerial vehicle Squadron and the 865th Fighter Aviation Regiment which are all part of the 7060th Order of Labour Red Banner Naval Aviation Air Base.

 The 888th Fighter Aviation Regiment was formed from March 1942.
 It was deployed in Yelizovo and Ozerny until October 1945 flying the Bell P-63 Kingcobra fighter aircraft.
-After the war, it flew to the Baikovo airfield (formerly Japanese Kataoka).
+After the war, it flew to the Baikovo airfield (formerly Japanese Kataoka) in the Kuriles.
 The regiment was disbanded as a result of reductions in the Soviet Armed Forces in 1958.